hertzsprung/cutcell-advection/src/notes/notes.md

 ====
 Describe mesh generation method (or just cite Shaw & Weller 2016?)
 - justify choice of 'snap' tolerance (how close does a point have to be for it to be snapped to the surface?)
-  - it might be nice to justify this using some real orography, maybe even 3D orography (to demonstrate that our technique extends to 3D)

 Advection scheme
 ================